 - The Web Server Module (slave) is the module that is loaded by the web server.
 It gathers the information that is used for analysis on the AppMon Server.

-- The Web Server Agent (master) is a separate process that collects data of all worker processes (slaves).
-It is responsible for handling communication with the Collector, retrieving configuration data etc. See Web Server Agent configuration to learn how to configure this master agent.
+- The Web Server Master Agent is a separate process that collects data of all worker processes (slaves).
+It handles communication with the Collector and retrieves configuration data among other functions.
+See Web Server Maser Agent configuration to learn how to configure this master agent.

 <DT_HOME>/agent/confon all platforms where the worker processes and the Agent process must have read/write access.

-- The Web Server Modules (slaves) send collected data to the master Agent via a stateless UDP connection.
-The master Agent collects the data, transforms it, and forwards it to the Collector (standalone or Server-embedded).
+- The Web Server Modules (slaves) send collected data to the Master Agent through a stateless UDP connection.
+The Master Agent collects the data, transforms it, and forwards it to the Collector (standalone or Server-embedded).